ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse/Springs/Wave_Spring_Experiment/README.md

 ![wave spring assembly](https://github.com/user-attachments/assets/600e8ae4-f929-4eb7-8579-7f858d252498)
 ![wave spring installed](https://github.com/user-attachments/assets/1084dbcb-3558-4714-b582-f2c3e5be8e0c)

 Unfortunately, the wave spring in its current iteration needs stifening (printed with 85a TPU).
 With the knob on, it wobbles too much to be useful.
 I was concerned that this may be the case.
-Anyway, it you want to experiment with this then the STL and design files are in the wave spring subdirectory.
+Anyway, if you want to experiment with this then the STL and design files are in the wave spring subdirectory.
-UPDATE: I've printed it again in (95A TPU and it works!!)
+UPDATE: I've printed it again in 95A TPU and it works!!

 <b>18-Aug-2025 Update</b> Ok, so I've modified the TPU wave spring design to have three wave springs and this works when printed in 85A TPU!!!
 It is too stiff when printed in 95A TPU.